-Housed in a state-of-the-art facility, MAP is situated in the heart of the city.
-It is located on Kasturba Road, within an easy walking-distance from Cubbon Park, MG Road and Vidhana Soudha metro stations.
-The five-storey building will include art galleries, an auditorium, an art and research library, an education centre, a specialised research and conservation facility, as well as a cafe.
+It is located on Kasturba Road, within an easy walking-distance of Cubbon Park, MG Road and Vidhana Soudha metro stations.
+The architectural framework of the museum will echo functionality and a sense of openness.
+Divided into five-storeys, the museum will include art galleries, an auditorium, an art and research library, an education centre, a specialised research and conservation facility, as well as a terrace cafe.